-Dr. Elliott A. Norse has worked at the conservation science-policy interface for his entire career.
-After earning his B.S. in Biology from Brooklyn College, he studied the ecology of blue crabs in the Caribbean and the tropical East Pacific during his doctoral years at University of Southern California and his postdoctoral fellowship years at University of Iowa.
-Starting in 1978 he worked at the US Environmental Protection Agency, White House Council on Environmental Quality (where he defined biological diversity as conservation’s overarching goal), Ecological Society of America, The Wilderness Society and Ocean Conservancy before founding Marine Conservation Institute in 1996.
-Elliott’s 150+ publications include Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993) and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
-He is a Pew Fellow in Marine Conservation, was President of the Society for Conservation Biology’s Marine Section, received the Nancy Foster Award for Habitat Conservation from the National Marine Fisheries Service, was named Brooklyn College 2008 Distinguished Alumnus and winner of the 2012 Chairman’s Medal from the Seattle Aquarium.
+Dr. Elliott Norse has worked at the conservation science-policy interface for his entire career.
+After earning his B.S. in Biology from Brooklyn College, he studied the ecology of blue crabs in the Caribbean for his PhD at University of Southern California and his Postdoctoral Fellowship at University of Iowa.
+Since 1978, he has worked at the US Environmental Protection Agency, President’s Council on Environmental Quality (where he defined biological diversity as conservation’s overarching goal), Ecological Society of America, The Wilderness Society, and The Ocean Conservancy before founding MCBI in 1996.
+Elliott’s 140+ publications include four books: Conserving Biological Diversity in Our National Forests (1986), Ancient Forests of the Pacific Northwest (1990), Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993), and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
+He served as President of the Society for Conservation Biology’s Marine Section, is a Pew Fellow in Marine Conservation, and was recently given the Nancy Foster Award for Habitat Conservation by NOAA.